JonPizza/prompt-hippo/docs/ab-test-custom-langserve.md

 ## Use NGROK for an SSL URL

-Due to the [mixed content policy](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content), browsers do not allow HTTP requests to be served
+Due to the [mixed content policy](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content), browsers do not allow HTTP requests to be served from an HTTPS page.
+This is a problem if you want to test out a local LangServe instance without launching!

+Luckily, there is a free service called [https://ngrok.com/](ngrok) which allows you to create a public-facing **HTTPS** url which forwards your LangServe instance to the internet.

+Learn how to do it in [their quickstart guide](https://ngrok.com/docs/getting-started/).
+You'll be able to use the URL generated to connect to Prompt Hippo.

 ## Conntect to Prompt Hippo